 Weather in Langkawi in November

 November is hot and humid.
-It’s still wet, with a fair amount of rainfall, but this is classed as a shoulder season since the weather begins to improve as the month goes on.
+It’s still wet, with a fair amount of rainfall, but this is a shoulder season since the weather begins to improve as the month progresses.
 Though the southeast monsoon is still affecting the weather, the worst of the rainy season is over by the end of the month.

 Weather in Langkawi in December

-The final month of the year sees Langkawi reaching peak season, with the holidays around Christmas and New Year’s seeing many more visitors.
-Beach conditions are near ideal, thanks to the seven hours of glorious sunshine daily and average daytime temperatures of 30°C. The sea temperature almost matches that of the air, averaging at 27°C.
+The year’s final month sees Langkawi reaching peak season, with the holidays around Christmas and New Year’s seeing many more visitors.
+Beach conditions are near ideal, thanks to the daily seven hours of glorious sunshine and average daytime temperatures of 30°C. The sea temperature almost matches that of the air, averaging at 27°C.

 Festivals in Langkawi to Attend